LU1GYX/PySoundboard/README.md

 ﻿# PySoundboard

-A simple Soundobard with simple Overlay and TrayIcon.
+A simple Soundboard with simple Overlay and TrayIcon.
 Powered by Voicemeeter and Virtual Audio Cable.

 # Instruction